vaquerizaslab/chess/README.md

 * A normalized Hi-C matrix file in one of the above formats for the query sample.

-* A BED file with region information for the query Hi-C matrix.

 * A BEDPE file (pairs) file that specifies which regions in the reference matrix should be compared to which regions in the query matrix.
 This should be a tab-delimited file with columns: